ngrx/platform/projects/ngrx.io/content/guide/operators/operators.md

   });
 </code-example>

+This documentation about the `tapResponse` operator has been moved from its previous location in the NgRx ComponentStore documentation (versions prior to 18) to provide a more centralized explanation of operators.
+You can find the old documentation at [NgRx ComponentStore - effect (v17)](https://v17.ngrx.io/guide/component-store/effect#tapresponse)

 ## mapResponse

 The `mapResponse` operator is particularly useful in scenarios where you need to transform data and handle potential errors with minimal boilerplate.